Champions for Children with Disabilities

 To locate your PHA go to the HousingLink section on Public Housing here.

 VOUCHERS AND CERTIFICATES

-Non-Elderly Displacement Voucers (NED) & Mainstream vouchers enable families having a person with disabilities to lease affordable private housing of their choice.
-Mainstream program vouchers also assist persons with disabilities who often face difficulties in locating suitable and accessible housing on the private market.
-Families apply to the local PHA that administers this program.
-When an eligible family with a disabled person comes to the top of the PHAs housing choice voucher waiting list, the PHA issues a housing choice voucher to the family.
+Mainstream vouchers are set aside specifically for people with disabilities.
+Families apply to the local Public Housing Agency (PHA) that administers this program.
+When an eligible family comes to the top of the waiting list, the PHA issues a housing choice voucher to the family.

 For more information, visit the Technical Assistance Collaborative Inc. (TAC) website and see New HUD Vouchers for People with Disabilities, Data Base.